arteacodes/SPPU-Computer-Engineering-Assignments/BE/LP-3/README.md

 4. Implement Gradient Descent Algorithm to find the local minima of a function.
 For example, find the local minima of the function y=(x+3)² starting from the point x=2.

-5. Implement K-Nearest Neighbors algorithm on diabetes.csv dataset.
-Compute confusion matrix, accuracy, error rate, precision and recall on the given dataset.
-Dataset link : https://www.kaggle.com/datasets/abdallamahgoub/diabetes.

-6. Implement K-Means clustering/ hierarchical clustering on sales_data_sample.csv dataset.
+5. Implement K-Means clustering/ hierarchical clustering on sales_data_sample.csv dataset.
 Determine the number of clusters using the elbow method.
 Dataset link : https://www.kaggle.com/datasets/kyanyoga/sample-sales-data.

 --------------------